-The Anacortes Parks Foundation (APF) is a nonprofit, public foundation that manages park-related projects and administers charitable contributions for local programs.
-The Foundation accepts grant applications for parks and recreation-related projects and programs on Fidalgo and Guemes islands.
+The Anacortes Parks Foundation (APF) accepts grant applications for parks and recreation-related projects and programs on Fidalgo and Guemes islands.
 In addition, APF is seeking other local program ideas for Anacortes and surrounding Fidalgo Island for which the Foundation can provide assistance in seeking future contributions and grants from other sources.

-Any organization seeking financial support must be: (a) a Public Agency / Unit of Government, (b) an IRS 501(c)(3) non-profit organization, (c) a Washington State non-profit organization, or (d) a group seeking/ receiving funding under the umbrella of one of the above.
+Any organization seeking financial support must be either: (a) a Public Agency / Unit of Government, (b) an IRS 501(c)(3) non-profit organization, (c) a Washington State non-profit organization, or (d) a group seeking/ receiving funding under the umbrella of one of the above.

-General range of the grants to be awarded will generally be between $250 and $2,000.
-The number and size of grants awarded will be at the discretion of the Board.
+The number and size of grants awarded will be at the discretion of the Anacortes Parks Foundation Board.
 APF reserves the right to earmark funding for specific budgetary items and to line-item veto budgetary items within an application.

 All projects must: